 Maybe it’s all just brain chemistry and mind games.
-Maybe it’s something we cannot currently explain in scientific terms.
+Maybe it’s something we cannot currently explain in scientific terms (or we can and I’m just not aware of those terms).
 All I know is that life is good when I’m witchy, and life is bad when I give my power away to circumstance.

 I believe in magic.
 My kind of magic.
 A fluid, ever-evolving, deeply personal kind of witchery.